 Marc Juzkow, Vice President of R&D and Engineering Leyden Energy, talks to AZoM about advances in Li-ion battery technology.
-Interview conducted by Gary Thomas.
+Interview conducted by G.P.
+Thomas.

 GT: Could you please provide a brief introduction to the industries that Leyden Energy works within and outline the key drivers?

 MJ: Leyden Energy is an innovator in lithium-ion (Li-ion) batteries, which power a wide range of consumer, automotive and industrial applications.
 The global appetite for Li-ion batteries is insatiable; given that there’s one in virtually every cell phone (all six billion of them!), it’s not surprising that more than two billion Li-ion batteries are manufactured every year.
 The explosive growth of consumer mobility (e.g., smartphones, tablets, ultrabooks) is the main driver of this market.

 Electric transportation doesn’t account for anywhere near the volume of mobility batteries, but there’s lively interest in Li-ion for everything from electric bicycles to full electric vehicles (EVs) such as the Tesla Roadster.
 A good bet for growth here is start-stop vehicles (SSVs).
 These are cars whose internal-combustion engine starts and stops during travel to save gas and reduce greenhouse gas emissions.
 According to Kevin See, Senior Analyst at Lux Research, “We forecast that the micro-hybrid market will benefit most from the global trend towards increased fuel economy and lower carbon emissions, reaching 39 million vehicles in 2017, creating a $6.9 billion opportunity for energy storage technologies.”

 Our new Li-imide™ chemistry platform offers advantages important for both mobility and transportation applications.